SuddenDevelopment/SuddenFeedback/README.md

 6) Start the app:
     cd <project directory>
-    node app.js --seed --twitter=anthony
+    node app.js --seed --auth=anthony // If you want to seed the app and use the default auth credentials for single sign on node app.js --auth=gonzo // If you want to use a different set of auth credentials node app.js // No seeding.
+Uses the default auth credentials

-7) Point to the app from a browser: http://localhost:3000
+7) Point to the app from a browser: http://localhost:3000/login

-8) Use the "login to twitter" link in the app to login to your Twitter account.
+8) Use the "Enter" link on the login page ('/login') to do single sign on via your Twitter account.

 Idea and task list in todo file.